nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Cape Howl

-  * Take the Beach Bum fights or just head straight to the Karsh Battle.
+  * You can take the Beach Bum fights or just head straight to the Karsh Battle.

 #### Beach Bum Fights

 **Note:** These are optional if you lack Humours, you can opt for these for a Strength up or with Leena after.
-The stats you get are duplicated here so you can reset here if you got bad stats.
+The stats you get are duplicated on the Karsh battle so you can reset here if you got bad stats.

   * 2 / 2
   * Fireball + 2
   * Spam 2
-  * Head up to your Grave to trigger the next fight.
+  * Head up and talk to your Grave to trigger the next fight.

-#### **Karsh/Solt/Peppor (120/9 54/9 63/9)**
+#### Karsh/Solt/Peppor (120/9 54/9 63/9)

   * Defend until Solt hits Serge (damage is nullified until after the battle cutscene end.)
   * Kid - Target Solt